sdv-dev/SDV/docs/user_guides/single_table/gaussian_copula.rst

     distributions['experience_years']

-It seems that the it was not, as it rather thought that the behavior was closer to a Gaussian distribution.
+It seems that it was not, as it rather thought that the behavior was closer to a Gaussian distribution.
 And, as a result, we can see how the generated values now contain negative values which are invalid for this
 column: